6 Totally Free Home Exercise Programs To Use With Your Patients

 If you aren’t one of the lucky OT practitioners that has easy to access HEP handouts, this list is for you!

-There are overwhelming amounts of search results on Google, so I narrowed down the best FREE online home exercise program resources.
+There are overwhelming amounts of search results on Google that may or may not even be relevant to you, so I narrowed down the best FREE online home exercise program resources.
 These are not only easy to access but are also perfect for sharing with your patients.

 It has exercises for multiple disciplines, ranging from OT’s and COTA’s to PT’s/PTA’s, athletic trainers, chiropractors and orthopedic physicians.

-HEP2Go is great for the cash-strapped fieldwork student or new OT grad that can’t yet purchase the paid options, but still needs to be able to print out guides for patients.
+HEP2Go is great for any frugal OT or student that doesn’t necessary want to deal with the paid options out there, but still needs to be able to print out guides for patients.

 If you were born after 1980, you may be thinking “Pinterest…that’s a no-brainer!”